 A. It is the responsibility of the coach/advisor to provide the direction and a school permission slip signed by the parent or guardian, regarding transportation to and from an event.

-LEGAL REF.: 121.54 (7) 121.555 APPROVED: Back to Top 8/18/97
+LEGAL REF.: 121.54 (7)

 POLICY 456 - SUICIDE PREVENTION POLICY

 To aid school personnel in the prevention of suicide, the following procedures will be implemented: